opengeospatial/developer-events/2022/Joint-OGC-OSGeo-ASF-Code-Sprint 2022/Presentations/ComplianceTestingTutorial/README.md

 ### Introduction

-Like other modern OGC Standards, both Parts 1 and 2 of OGC API - Features contain the following normative content:
+OGC API Standards contain the following normative content:

 * **Requirements Class**
   * aggregate of all requirements that have the same specification target to satisfy a conformance test class